 BITES AND BODY POSTURE

-SUMMARY - Bites affect body posture, because the position into which the interdigitation of the teeth forces the mandible for bracing at least hundreds of times a day controls mandibular posture, and mandibular posture an integral component of head posture.
-Furthermore, the posture of the head affects how the spine aligns beneath it to support the weight on top.
-However, the mandible is the only postural component routinely left out of postural analysis, because dentists have never appreciated the orthopedic role of the bite, and orthopedists have never known how to manage joint surfaces composed of jagged rocks that are so delicately suspended their sockets that they have individual vascular pulses and so extensively wired with protective neuromuscular reflexes that they occupy an oversized portion of the brain.
-As a result, we allow developing malocclusions to produce progressively displaced jaw postures, which are bound to produce progressive displacement of spinal posture (scoliosis), even while straightening the teeth for esthetics.
+SUMMARY - Bites affect body posture, because the position into which the interdigitation of the teeth forces the mandible for bracing hundreds of times a day controls mandibular posture, mandibular posture is an integral component of head posture, and head posture determines how the spine aligns beneath it to balance the big weight on top.
+However, the mandible is the only major bone routinely left out of postural analysis, because dentists don't understand the orthopedic role of the bite, and orthopedists don't understand how to manage a joint surface composed of jagged rocks that are so delicately suspended their sockets that they have individual vascular pulses and so extensively wired with protective neuromuscular reflexes that they occupy an oversized portion of the brain.
+As a result, we allow developing malocclusions to produce progressively displaced mandibular postures, even while straightening the teeth for esthetics.
+The progressive mandibular displacement, which continues slowly during adulthood, produces progressive displacement of spinal posture (scoliosis).
 We need to understand how bites affect body posture so we can incorporate bite treatment into postural treatment.

-THE MANDIBLE - is an integral component of the head posture mechanism, but researchers have been unable to establish any workable connection between dental parameters and posture parameters.
+THE PROBLEM - The mandible is an integral component of the head posture mechanism, but researchers have been unable to establish any workable connections between dental parameters and posture parameters.
 It's been known since 1928 that extending the head retrudes the mandible, and flexing the head protrudes the mandible.1.
-In animals, experimentally changing the bite changes the curve of the spine.2 In humans, even minute changes in the bite can cause immediate changes in postural muscle activity and head posture.A literature review found mandibular position associated with the spine in 266 publications, head posture in 216 publications, pelvic tilt in 53 publications, and leg-length discrepancies in 35 publications.4 In growing rabbits, experimentally altering the plane of the bite table can bend the whole craniofacial skeleton.(Sergi H., and Farmand M.:Experiments with unilateral bite planes in rabbits.
-Angle Orthod vol 45 #2 p 108-114).
-However, the only bite parameters that have been correlated with postural parameters is general maxillo-mandibular relationship (class 1, 2, or 3 malocclusion) with cervical spine angle.
+In animals, experimentally changing the bite changes the curve of the spine.2 In humans, even minute changes in the bite can cause immediate changes in postural muscle activity and head posture.A literature review found mandibular position associated with the spine in 266 publications, head posture in 216 publications, pelvic tilt in 53 publications, and leg-length discrepancies in 35 publications.4 In growing rabbits, experimentally altering the plane of the bite table can bend the whole craniofacial skeleton.5 However, the only bite parameter that has been correlated with postural parameters is maxillo-mandibular relationship (Angle's class 1, 2, or 3 malocclusion), which is mildly correlated with cervical spine angle.
 Class 3 bites are associated with more flexed head postures, and class 2 bites (also incisor crowding) are associated with more extended head postures.

 MANDIBULAR BRACING – occurs when the powerful jaw closing muscles immobilize the mandible by clamping it up forcefully against the underside of the cranium.
-Mandibular bracing served a critical protective role during our evolution, because the vital inner ear structures in mammals are located just behind the mandibular condyles, and a blow to the prominent chin could drive the condyles into these delicate structures like little hammers.
-Bracing the mandible protected the inner ears from such blows.
-In carnivores and monkeys, the posteriorly facing surfaces of the lower canines fit against the anteriorly facing surfaces of the upper canines to brace the mandible against posteriorly directed forces.
-Also, the canines protruded beyond the bite plane formed by the rest of the teeth in order to extend the protection against posteriorly directed forces to the mandible's postural position.
-In hominids, the canines withdrew into the bite plane to increase adaptability by removing restrictions to the mandibular range of movement, which left the vital areas behind the mandibular condyles protected only by neuromuscular reflexes.
-These neuromuscular reflexes brace the mandible as soon as danger is sensed.
+Mandibular bracing served a critical protective role during our evolution by temporarily immobilizing the mandible, because the vital inner ear structures in mammals are located just behind the mandibular condyles, and a blow to the prominent chin could drive the condyles into these delicate structures like little hammers.
+In carnivores and simians, the posteriorly facing surfaces of the lower canines fit against the anteriorly facing surfaces of the upper canines to brace the mandible anteriorly and medially and thereby protect it from posteriorly and laterally directed forces; and the canines project beyond the bite platform to extend this protection to postural rest.
+In hominids, the canines withdrew into the bite plane to increase adaptability by removing restrictions to the mandibular range of movement, which left the vital areas behind the mandibular condyles protected only by neuromuscular reflexes, which brace the mandible as soon as danger is sensed.
 For example, in a motor vehicle accident, you'll clench your teeth before your foot hits the brakes.

 Mandibular bracing also serves a stabilizing role in postural dynamics.
 The braced mandible functions as a handle by which the postural muscles on the front of the body (the anterior kinetic chain) can pull down on the front of the cranium without applying forces to the face, where the sensory systems could not operate effectively if enclosed by bone thick enough for anchoring postural muscles.
-Therefore, to prevent postural muscle forces from reaching the face, they are absorbed by the long rigid mandible, which transfers them around to the sides of the head, where the zygomatic arches and temporal fossae provide large areas of bone with sufficient structural support for strong muscle attachments.
+Therefore, to prevent postural muscle forces from reaching the face, the long rigid mandible transfers them around to the sides of the head, where the zygomatic arches and temporal fossae provide large areas of bone with sufficient structural support for strong muscle attachments.

 REFLEX NEUROMUSCULAR CONTROL OF MANDIBULAR POSTURE - Mandibular bracing was so important during evolution that our jaw muscles are programmed to always hold our mandibles in a resting posture just beneath its central bracing platform to ensure fast easy access to mandibular bracing.
 The distance by which the mandible rests below the central bracing platform (its vertical dimension) depends on the resting tonus of the jaw closing muscles.
-It may rest several millimeters below the central bracing platform when the jaw closing muscles are relaxed or pushed almost all the way up against it when central nervous system tension increases.
-Nonetheless, the horizontal dimension of the mandible in its resting posture is a function of the horizontal location of the mandible in its central bracing platform.
+It may rest several millimeters below the central bracing platform when the jaw closing muscles are relaxed or all the way up against it, even in a clench, when central nervous system tension increases.
+Whether or not the teeth are in contact, the horizontal dimension of the mandible in its resting posture is a function of the horizontal location of the mandible in its central bracing platform.

 Uprighting a quadruped required revamping the skeleton.
 The spine developed alternating curves.
 The foot acquired a concave arch.
 The rib cage flattened.
 The pelvis acquired a concave front surface to support the abdomen resting on it and a thick bony crest for enlarged buttock muscles to help balance the weight over the legs.
-The cranium had to be reshaped.
-The weight of the face shifted backward by hollowing out the facial bones and moving them posteriorly until they ran into the airway.15 The connection between the cranium and the spine moved to under the center of mass of the cranium.
+The cranium had to be reshaped so it could be balanced on the top of the spinal column.
+The face shifted backward until it ran into the airway.
+Its bones became hollow to reduce the weight anteriorly.
+The connection between the cranium and the spine moved to a location nearly under the center of mass of the cranium.

 FIGURE 1 - RESHAPING THE CRANIUM